hubertsid/football-data-scraper/README.md

 # football-data-scouting
 This project explores data-driven football scouting using various machine learning and statistical methods.
-It includes a custom dataset, a Jupyter Notebook, and insights into scouting approaches such as weighted scoring models, clustering, and predictive machine learning models.
+It includes a custom dataset, a Jupyter Notebook, insights into scouting approaches such as weighted scoring models, clustering, and my own custom datascraper for updating my 2024-2025 dataset.

 ## Dataset
 The dataset was created by combining two public sources.
 And also scraped my own data from 2024-2025 season that I plan to update weekly.